RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/07/29
 today i learned about making much resposive website using tailwind got more info about diffrernt breakpoints and made repsosite site for all screen size using yesterday component in react also learned more about grid.
 Using Conditional checking in jsx and to handle the varibales when prompts are not passed.

+date:2024/07/30
+today i learned about git and it commands for pushing code into remote repo like of github and was able to learn few idea of custom hook in react js